Leaving nothing to chance, China increases security, social control before Congress

 Beijing Communist Party chief Cai Qi on Wednesday asked the city for “120 percent” effort to ensure safety for the congress, the official Beijing Daily said.

-“We must hold the line for social control, eliminate all destabilizing factors, hold the line for cyber security and resolutely crack down on political rumors and harmful news,” Cai said.
+“We must hold the line for social control, eliminate all destabilising factors, hold the line for cyber security and resolutely crack down on political rumours and harmful news,” Cai said.

 Beijing’s largest market for metal building materials will be shuttered from Friday and is being relocated to Hebei province taking with it more than 10,000 industry workers and stall owners, according to the Beijing Daily.